-23 Queensland Government, Department of State Development, Infrastructure, Local Government and Planning, State code 11: Removal, destruction or damage of marine plants, State Development Assessment Provisions, Version 3.0.
+24 Queensland Government, Department of State Development, Infrastructure, Local Government and Planning, State code 11: Removal, destruction or damage of marine plants, State Development Assessment Provisions, Version 3.0.

-24 Queensland Government, Department of State Development, Infrastructure, Local Government and Planning, State code 18: Constructing or raising waterway barrier works in fish habitats, State Development Assessment Provisions, Version 3.0.
+25 Queensland Government, Department of State Development, Infrastructure, Local Government and Planning, State code 18: Constructing or raising waterway barrier works in fish habitats, State Development Assessment Provisions, Version 3.0.

-- (r) impacts on native fauna during construction and operation of the project due to their proximity to the project area (e.g. light, noise, vibration, waste, discharges or overflow of contaminants to water, hydrological changes, vegetation clearing, and vehicle movements). - 9.53 In a tabular format, identify all impacted MSES onsite and in proximity to the site, quantify any overlaps between MSES and MNES, and identify relevant legislation and assessment requirements. - 9.54 Identify and discuss where proposed vegetation clearing is assessable, accepted, or exempt development for the project under the Planning Regulation 2017.
-Assess proposed assessable vegetation clearing for off-lease activities (including operational work) against SDAP state code 16,25 addressing the relevant assessment benchmarks for a coordinated project for all other purposes.
+- 9.53 In a tabular format, identify all impacted MSES onsite and in proximity to the site, quantify any overlaps between MSES and MNES, and identify relevant legislation and assessment requirements. - 9.54 Identify and discuss where proposed vegetation clearing is assessable, accepted, or exempt development for the project under the Planning Regulation 2017.
+Assess proposed assessable vegetation clearing for off-lease activities (including operational work) against SDAP state code 16,26 addressing the relevant assessment benchmarks for a coordinated project for all other purposes.
 Note that all vegetation, including Category X areas (under the VM Act), on state land tenures is assessable unless an exemption or Accepted Development Vegetation Clearing Code applies. - 9.55 Provide detail regarding proposed works within waterways.
-For any infrastructure that constitutes assessable waterway barrier works, provide cross-sections of the waterway that show the barrier in relation to the bed and banks, and long-sections of the waterway that show the barrier in relation to the bed upstream and downstream of the structure.
-Describe how the barrier and hydrological conditions provide for safe, bi-directional fish passage for all members of the fish community and other aquatic fauna such as turtles. - 9.56 Describe the potential disruption to flows in waterways and tributaries and demonstrate how the chosen method minimises and mitigates potential impacts on aquatic and riparian habitat (including sediment dams, levees, temporary diversions).
-Reference is to be made to Guidelines for Fish Salvage26 if any dewatering is required.
-The description is to include: - proposed fauna passage through any diversions, noting that any diversions are to retain (a) natural habitat features such as a meandering path, pools, riparian and in-stream vegetation - proposals for the reinstatement of the waterways after construction has ceased, if (b) applicable. - 9.57 Describe the potential impacts on ecological function and connectivity, including any impacts upstream or downstream off-site, resulting from altered flow paths, changes in flow velocity and changes in inundation periods.
+For any infrastructure that constitutes assessable waterway barrier works, provide cross-sections of the waterway that show the barrier in relation to the bed and banks, and long-sections of the waterway that show the barrier in relation to the bed upstream and downstream of the structure. - 9.56 Describe how the barrier and hydrological conditions provide for safe, bi-directional fish passage for all members of the fish community and other aquatic fauna such as turtles.
+For a range of flow events (e.g. Exceedances per year (1-4) and annual exceedance probability (AEP) (63-1%)) show hydraulic conditions (depth, velocities and turbulence) from the downstream to the upstream limit of a waterway barrier are unlikely to delay or have an adverse impact on fish passage up to and including drown out. - 9.57 Describe the potential disruption to flows in waterways and tributaries and demonstrate how the chosen method minimises and mitigates potential impacts on aquatic and riparian habitat (including sediment dams, levees, temporary diversions).
+Reference is to be made to Guidelines for Fish Salvage27 if any dewatering is required.
+The description is to include: - (a) proposed fauna passage through any diversions, noting that any diversions are to retain natural habitat features such as a meandering path, pools, riparian and in-stream vegetation - (b) proposals for the reinstatement of the waterways after construction has ceased. - 9.58 Describe the potential impacts on ecological function and connectivity between all aquatic environments (inclusive of tidal reach, waterways, lakes and wetlands, including any impacts upstream or downstream off-site, resulting from altered flow paths, changes in flow velocity and changes in inundation periods.